 Perceived threat in the environment creates an internal state of heightened anxiety and autonomic activation that changes communication in neural circuits.
-The goal of our research is to understand how different internal states affect neural circuit communication during learning.
+The goal of our research is to understand how different internal states affect neural circuit communication during learning, how they interact with glia and neuro-glial interactions shape circuit activity.

 Research Projects